derevirn/renewcast/README.md

 # Renewcast
-Forecasting renewable energy production in EU countries with deep learning
+A web app that provides forecasts for renewable energy production of EU countries, based on Streamlit and Keras.